Miss Grand Brazil

-Brazil holds a record of 9 placements at Miss Grand International, the highest position was the first place won by Isabella Menin in 2022, followed by the second runner-up, obtained by Lorena Rodrigues of Minas Gerais in 2021, and the fourth runner-up in 2019 and 2020, won by "Marjorie Marcelle" and Alaíse Guedes, respectively.
+Brazil holds a record of 10 placements at Miss Grand International, the highest position was the first place won by Isabella Menin in 2022, followed by the first runner-up by the hands of Talita Hartmann in 2024, second runner-up, obtained by Lorena Rodrigues of Minas Gerais in 2021, and the fourth runner-up in 2019 and 2020, won by Marjorie Marcelle and Alaíse Guedes, respectively.

-The current Miss Grand Brazil is Isabella Menin of Alto Cafezal, São Paulo, who was crowned on July 28, 2022, at the Theater Caesb in Brasília, Federal District.
+The reigning Miss Grand Brazil is Kaliana Diniz from Paraíba, who was crowned on 6 July 2025 at the Centro de Convenções Espaço Immensità, São Paulo.